ZoinerTejada/azure-data-guide/data-guide/technology-choices/batch-processing.md

 - [HDInsight with Hive LLAP](https://docs.microsoft.com/azure/hdinsight/interactive-query/apache-interactive-query-get-started)

 ## <a name="howtochoose"></a> How do you choose?

 Each service brings with it a unique set of capabilities, giving you the option to select the one that most closely meets your requirements.

 ## <a name="criteria"></a> Key selection criteria

-The following table summarize the key differences in capabilities between each. <!--See note from analysis-visualizations-reporting.md-->For real-time processing scenarios, begin choosing the appropriate service for your needs by answering these questions:
+For batch processing processing scenarios, begin choosing the appropriate service for your needs by answering these questions:

 - Do you want a managed service or do you prefer to setup and manage the cluster of virtual machines running the processing?
     - If yes, then narrow your options to those that are managed services.
 - Do you want to author batch processing logic declaratively (for example, as SQL queries) or imperatively (for example, Python or Java code)?